gini/gini-mobile-ios/BankSDK/GiniBankSDK/Documentation/source/Customization guide.md

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="600" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2F1985HMF83siAXmysSn3dC6%2FiOS-Gini-Capture-SDK-3.0.0-UI-Customisation%3Fnode-id%3D141%253A2328%26t%3DcRAvcUKVlwGtGpuh-1" allowfullscreen></iframe>

-You can show your own help screens in the Gini Capture SDK.
+You can show your own help screens in the Gini Bank SDK.
 You can pass the title and view controller for each screen to the `GiniBankConfiguration.shared.customMenuItems` using a list of `HelpMenuItem` structs: